jeyzer-community/jeyzer-jfr/src/main/doc/README.txt

 To update it, edit the jeyzer.jfc file and change this parameter value :
   <setting name="period" label="Period" description="Record event at interval" contentType="jdk.jfr.Period">30 s</setting>

+Note that the provided JFC configuration is backward compatible.
+For example, the VirtualThreadStart and VirtualThreadEnd events are ignored in Java 11.
+VirtualThreadStart and VirtualThreadEnd events require Jeyzer 3.1+ to be analyzed.

 --------------------------------
 ===       JFR events         ===